danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   like io_uring pre-registering file descriptors locally to avoid manipulating the file descriptor table.

-* You've fully exhausted algorithim improvements like batching up operations to amortize locking overhead better.
+* You've fully exhausted algorithm improvements like batching up operations to amortize locking overhead better.

 Only then make your future maintenance pain guaranteed worse by applying more